Oxford: Oxford University Press, 2021. Open Access.

 Why did such highly abstract ideas as truth, knowledge, or justice become so important to us?
 What was the point of coming to think in these terms?
 The Practical Origins of Ideas presents a philosophical method designed to answer such questions: the method of pragmatic genealogy.
 Pragmatic genealogies are partly fictional, partly historical narratives exploring what might have driven us to develop certain ideas in order to find out what these do for us.
 The book uncovers an under-appreciated tradition of pragmatic genealogy which cuts across the analytic-continental divide, running from the state-of-nature stories of David Hume and the early genealogies of Friedrich Nietzsche to recent work in analytic philosophy by Edward Craig, Bernard Williams, and Miranda Fricker.
 However, these genealogies combine fictionalizing and historicizing in ways that even philosophers sympathetic to the use of state-of-nature fictions or real history have found puzzling.
 To make sense of why both fictionalizing and historicizing are called for, the book offers a systematic account of pragmatic genealogies as dynamic models serving to reverse-engineer the points of ideas in relation not only to near-universal human needs, but also to socio-historically situated needs.
 This allows the method to offer us explanation without reduction and to help us understand what led our ideas to shed the traces of their practical origins.
 Far from being normatively inert, moreover, pragmatic genealogy can affect the space of reasons, guiding attempts to improve our conceptual repertoire by helping us determine whether and when our ideas are worth having.

-Reviews of The Practical Origins of Ideas:
+Reception of The Practical Origins of Ideas:

 “superb … [a] splendid book. … Queloz’s The Practical Origins of Ideas will stand as one of the most important pragmatist treatises on conceptual engineering.” —Cheryl Misak, Analysis